jeserlin/Realtime-YouBikeInfo/README.md

 ## Features:

 ### 1.Realtime YouBike inforamtion in Taipei City
-From this map, you can see all bike stop showing on the map as markers.</br>
+From this map, you can see all bike stops showing on the map as markers.</br>
-Move the mouse on top of the marker will show up a infowindow with realtime YouBike information, whitch contains:
+Move the mouse on top of the marker will show up an infowindow with realtime YouBike information, which contains:

 * Site Name</br>
 * Site Address</br>